towersvault/shinpokered/README.md

   - If defeated, it will set a non-key item in the sixth bag slot to a quantity of 99
   - Win or lose, you must do the "Old Man" process again to reactivate the encounter
   - For an even harder battle, try using the eastern shore of the seafoam islands
+    - Again, victory will set the quanitity of your sixth bag item to 99
+	- Beating the seafoam missingo battle adds an achievement to your diploma
 - Implemented the old Down+B urban legend for pokeballs as a cheat code
   - The timing is different.
 You have to hold Down+B before the "[PLAYER] used [ITEM]" text finishes printing.
   - If successful, the ball tossed will be twice as effective as normal